brandontor/RaptorsAPIProject/README.md

 ## Things To Improve
 * I would like to figure out a way to speed up the webpage, for example if the API data does not load faster then the webpage, you will see blank elements.
 I worked around this by creating the Logo landing page which gives the API time to load behind the scenes.
+* I should have created two branches, one for production and one for development.
+I'll be implementing that workflow on future projects.

 ## Deployment
 Deployed with [Netlify](https://www.netlify.com/)